newatoms/guides/understand-conten-marketing/readme.md

 # What the flying fuck is content marketing?

+In The Rise of Storytelling as the New Marketing,
-Content marketing is the idea that storytelling is key to attract and retain customers.
+Joe Pulizzi describes Content marketing as “the idea that storytelling is key to attract and retain customers.”

 The next few quotes from the journal of marketing management in the article “Understanding digital content marketing” by Jenifer Rowley she describes some key notions about content marketing.